Glucose intolerance during pregnancy

 Other symptoms may include:

 Gestational diabetes most often starts halfway through the pregnancy.
 All pregnant women should receive an oral glucose tolerance test (glucose challenge test) between the 24th and 28th week of pregnancy to look for the condition.
+Some women who have a low risk of gestational diabetes may skip this test but should always ask their health care provider what is best for them.
 Women who have risk factors for gestational diabetes may have this test earlier in the pregnancy.

 Once you are diagnosed with gestational diabetes, you can see how well you are doing by testing your glucose level at home.
 The most common way involves pricking your finger and putting a drop of your blood on a machine that will give you a glucose reading.